MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-access/tutorial-aovpn-deploy-setup.md

     - [Network Policy and Access Services (NPS)](../../networking/technologies/nps/nps-top.md).
     - [Active Directory Certificate Services (AD CS)](../../identity/ad-cs/index.yml).
 Install the Certification Authority role service.

-1. Create the RAS server.
-On a separate machine running Windows Server install:
+1. Create the RAS server by following []
-     - [Remote Access (RAS)](remote-access.md).
+     - On a separate machine running Windows Server install [Remote Access (RAS)](remote-access.md).
 Install the DirectAccess and VPN(RAS) role service.
+     -

 1. Ensure that the RAS server has one physical Ethernet network adapter that faces the internet.